INFORMATION ON MEGAN’S LAW – ADAM WALSH ACT – SORNA

 Being registered as a criminal sex offender can have debilitating effects on your future and your reputation.
 Sex offender registration places serious limitations on where you are allowed to live and other basic rights.
 It can severely impact your chances of getting a job, an education, finding housing, etc.

 If you have been convicted of a sex crime, you should be aware that failing to register as a sex offender can mean being sent to prison.

-Below you will find information on Megan’s Law, the Adam Walsh Act, SORNA and the differences of each.
+Below you will find information on Megan’s Law, the Adam Walsh Act, SORNA, and the differences between each.

 KEEPING YOUR NAME OFF THE SEX OFFENDER REGISTRY

-Ketchel Law offers experience and takes an aggressive approach to defending your rights, your freedom and reputation and your family’s reputation.
+Ketchel Law offers experience in winning tough sex crime cases and takes an aggressive approach to defend your rights, your freedom, your reputation, and your family’s reputation.

 If you were charged with a sex crime in PA, we will do everything possible to keep you from having to register as a sex offender, including fighting for a full case dismissal or a reduction of charges.